JetBrains/kotlin-web-site/docs/topics/data-analysis/kotlin-notebook-create.md

 ![First notebook](first-notebook.png){width=700}

 Congratulations!
-You have just created your first Kotlin notebook.
+You have just created your first Kotlin Notebook.

 ## Next step

-In the next part of the tutorial, you will learn how to add dependencies to a Kotlin notebook.
+In the next part of the tutorial, you will learn how to add dependencies to a Kotlin Notebook.

 **[Proceed to the next chapter](kotlin-notebook-add-dependencies.md)**